MarzlS/lucy/Troubleshooting.md

     $ sudo node test.camera.js

--> Bild is captured and stored as picture.jpg
+**Success:**: Image is captured and stored as picture.jpg

 If using nvm to select node version you must use:

     $ sudo env "PATH=$PATH" node test.camera.js

-T

 ## Test the microphone

-To use pulseaudio utils for recording:
+Test using pulseaudio utils:

     $ parecord recording.wav